What is SPHR Certification?

 What the Exam Covers

-Leadership and Strategy (40%) covers HR strategy development, organizational effectiveness, change management, HR metrics, and HR's role in business strategy.
-Employee Relations and Engagement (17%) addresses engagement strategy, labor relations, workplace culture, and organization-wide policies.
-Talent Planning and Acquisition (16%) covers workforce planning, strategic recruiting, employment branding, and talent pipeline development.
+Leadership and Strategy is historically the largest domain.
+It covers HR strategy development, organizational effectiveness, change management, HR metrics, and HR's role in business strategy.
+If you're not strong in this area, you'll struggle regardless of how well you know the other domains.
+Employee Relations and Engagement covers engagement strategy, labor relations, workplace culture, and organization-wide policies.

-Total Rewards (15%) tests compensation philosophy, executive compensation, benefits strategy, and alignment with organizational objectives.
-Learning and Development (12%) covers talent development strategy, succession planning, leadership development, and organizational learning.
-The exam tests application of strategic principles, not memorization of facts.
-You need to understand why behind the what.
+Talent Planning and Acquisition covers workforce planning, strategic recruiting, employment branding, and talent management at the policy level.
+Total Rewards tests compensation philosophy, executive compensation, benefits strategy, and alignment with organizational objectives.
+Learning and Development covers talent development strategy, succession planning, leadership development, and organizational learning.

 How to Prepare (From People Who've Passed)